kxh3/fintech-case-study/README.md

 ## Landscape:

 * What domain of the financial industry is the company in?
+  - The company is a par of the robo advising domain, which is a system that offers financial advising online instead of in person.

 * What have been the major trends and innovations of this domain over the last 5-10 years?
+  - Major trends of robo advising was offering customers quick, convenient, and low cost financial advice since going in person was more time consuming and costly.
+These robo advising companies have been constantly working to compete against banks since they offer low fees and higher interests rates.
+Major innovations inlcude tools where customers can automatically save money and budget.

 * What are the other major companies in this domain?
+  - Other major companies in this domain are Wealthfront, SoFi, and Personal Capital.

 ## Results